 Merck’s Super Aspirin Was Vioxx

 This is an April 20, 2013 update of information about court approval of the settlement of the Canadian Vioxx class action negotiated with Merck by the Canadian class action law firms and announced over a year ago in January 2012.
-The settlement was conditional on court approval after considering the fairness of the terms of settlement.
+The settlement was conditional on court approval after considering the fairness of the terms of a settlement.
 Fairness hearings have been held in Ontario for all of Canada, except Saskatchewan (which held a hearing for Saskatchewan July 25) and Quebec whose hearing was on September 7th.
 Final court approval of the settlement was given by each court.
 There was not enough of a case against the settlement brought to the court to form a basis for turning down the settlement.
-The three judges consulted each other to ensure consistency in the their decisions and reasons.
+The three judges consulted each other to ensure consistency in their decisions and reasons.

 The remainder of this post has only been partially updated to note the completion of settlement approval.
 For the latest information go to our new web page after reading this.

 Our law firm, which represents over 300 Vioxx claimants, is based in Ontario and Murray Miskin attended the Ontario hearing only.
 The fairness hearing in Ontario was held at the London courthouse 80 Dundas Street on Tuesday, July 17th at 10 am before madam justice Leitch of the Ontario superior court.
-Her honour indicated she will prepare a decision to be released after consultation with the Saskatchewan and Quebec judges hearing the same motion.
-At the hearing submissions were made by Michael Peerless of the Siskinds Law firm on behalf of the class action plaintiffs and by Katherine Beagan flood on behalf of Merck with two people speaking against the settlement including Gary Roberts the husband of one of our clients who is not entitled to compensation under the settlement.
+Her honor indicated she will prepare a decision to be released after consultation with the Saskatchewan and Quebec judges hearing the same motion.
+At the hearing, submissions were made by Michael Peerless of the Siskinds Law firm on behalf of the class action plaintiffs and by Katherine Beagan flood on behalf of Merck with two people speaking against the settlement including Gary Roberts the husband of one of our clients who is not entitled to compensation under the settlement.
 The other person speaking was Mrs. Dufour who stopped using Vioxx a few months before her heart attack and who would not qualify under the settlement.
-Murray Miskin who came to observe the proceedings was asked by the court to speak and did so on behalf of his clients some of whom support and some of whom oppose the settlement.
+Murray Miskin who came to observe the proceedings was asked by the court to speak and did so on behalf of his clients some of who support and some of whom oppose the settlement.

 The Ontario hearing applied to all claims except those in Quebec and Saskatchewan.
 Orders have been made in all provinces setting out the approval process requirements.
 The following is a link to the Ontario court order setting out information about the settlement and the approval process: Ontario court.